 - Notice of Public Hearings and Extension of Comment Period on the Proposed Changes To Require Identification of Attributable Owner (February 2014) [PDF]

-The USPTO has extended the period for public comment on the proposed rule until April 24, 2014 and held two public meetings.
+The USPTO extended the period for public comment on the proposed rule until April 24, 2014 and held two public meetings.
 The comment period is now closed.

 - Notice of Proposed Rulemaking on “Changes to Require Identification of Attributable Owner" (January 2014) [PDF]